Categories

 Click HereGet a Business Account

-Multiconductor is a term used to describe a wire or cable that carries more than one conductor.
-Usually, they have between two and twenty-five conductors although some cables are designed for specific purposes and can far exceed that number.
-The term multiconductor is actually a generalized term that can be used to refer to a wide range of cables, however, this page is dedicated to the most common type of multiconductor cable available.
+Multiconductor is a term used to describe a wire or cable that carries more than one internal conductor.
+That means there is an insulated conductor within an outer insulated jacket.
+Usually, multiconductor cable has between two and twenty-five conductors, although some cables are designed for specific purposes and can far exceed that number.
+The term multiconductor is a generalized term that can refer to a wide range of cables; however, this page is dedicated to the most common type of multiconductor cable available: shielded and unshielded.
 Multiconductor cables are commonly used for control purposes.
-Things such as remote signaling, communications, and broadcast applications to name a few.
+Things such as remote signaling, communications, and broadcast applications, to name a few.
 These cables are manufactured to meet the latest UL, CSA, and NEC requirements.
-So now that we have a basic understanding of what we mean by multiconductor, let’s take a look at the two main types you’ll find.
+Now that we have a basic understanding of what we mean by multiconductor, let’s take a look at the two main types you’ll find.

-What is the difference between Shielded and Unshielded multiconductor cable?
+What is the difference between shielded and unshielded multi-conductor cables?

-Well, the most obvious difference is the addition of a foil shield on the cable or an absence of that foil shield, but it goes further than that.
-The foil shield is used in environments where electromagnetic interference is an issue.
-Say for instance, that you need to run cables through an industrial or factory setting where there is high-powered equipment in operation.
-That equipment may transmit electromagnetic frequencies that would interrupt the signal passing through the multiconductor cable.
-By using a shielded multiconductor cable, you eliminate the risk of electromagnetic interference.
-Each shielded cable comes with a drain wire that terminates and grounds the entire shield which in turn makes it more efficient.
-So why would you use an unshielded multiconductor cable?
-In situations where there is no electromagnetic interference, the shield is not required and, in all honesty, unnecessary.
+The most obvious difference is the addition of a foil shield on the cable or the absence of that foil shield, but it goes further than that.
+The foil shield is used in environments where electromagnetic interference (EMI) is an issue.
+Say, for instance, that you need to run cables through an industrial or factory setting where there is high-powered equipment in operation.
+That equipment may transmit electromagnetic frequencies that would interrupt or interfere with the signal passing through the multi-conductor cable.
+By using a shielded multi-conductor cable, you eliminate the risk of electromagnetic interference (EMI).
+Each shielded cable comes with a drain wire that terminates and grounds the entire shield, which in turn makes it more efficient.
+So why would you use an unshielded multi-conductor cable?
+In situations where no electromagnetic interference (EMI) is present, the shield is not required and, in all honesty, unnecessary.
 The best course of action is to use the best-suited cable for the task at hand.

 Flexible